xapian/xapian/xapian-applications/omega/docs/scriptindex.rst

 ``\n``, ``\r``, and ``\x`` followed by two hex digits.

-The actions are applied in the specified order to each field listed, and fields can be listed in several lines.
+The actions are applied in the specified order to each field listed, and a field can be listed in multiple lines.

 Here's an example::

  desc1 : unhtml index truncate=200 field=sample
  desc2 desc3 desc4 : unhtml index
  name : field=caption weight=3 index
- ref : field=ref boolean=Q unique=Q
+ ref : boolean=Q unique=Q
- type : field=type boolean=XT
+ type : boolean=XT
+ ref type : field

 Don't put spaces around the ``=`` separating an action and its argument - current versions allow spaces here (though this was never documented as